Inexpensive Weighted Blanket: 8 Alternative Ways to Try Them (Plus Medical Insurance Coverage Tips)

 - Some of the most renowned insurance companies in the United States that promise to cover weighted blankets are Medicaid, Mass Health, NHP, Network Health, and BCBS.
 In order to submit a claim, you will need a prescription with a diagnosis code and a certificate of medical necessity.
 Some companies may require additional papers.

-- Since weighted blankets are considered medical expenses, some of them may be tax deductible.
-If you have a prescription from your doctor your insurance plan may cover your expenses.
-Find it out before swiping your credit card.
+Since weighted blankets can be considered medical expenses, some of them may be tax deductible, if you have a prescription from your doctor, your insurance plan may cover your expenses.
+Find it out before swiping your credit card!

 Is all this trouble going to be worthy?